cysouw/diathesis/text/c03_prepositions.md

  \c.
 Der König wartet, während er auf seinem alten Thron sitzt.
  \d.
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.

+The possibility of a *da+Preposition, dass* construction has a parallel in question constructions with *wo(r)+Preposition* \Next[a].
+The local interpretation is questioned with a bare questionword *wo* \Next[b]

+\ex.
+ \a.
+Worauf wartet der König?
+ \b.
+Wo wartet der König?

-Some prepositional phrases without the *da+PREPOSITION, dass* paraphrasis still have a special status as arguments of a verb, namely when they can be substituted by a case-marked constituent.
-This is typical for antipassive alternations like \Next[a], in which the accusative role *den Bären* can alternatively be expressed by a prepositional phrase *auf den Bären* (with a difference in affectedness of the object, see [@sec:prepositions-accusative-antipassive]).
+Some prepositional phrases without the *da+PREPOSITION, dass* paraphrasis still have a special status as an argument-like role of a verb, namely when they can be substituted by a case-marked constituent.
+This is typical for antipassive alternations like \Next[a], in which the accusative role *den Bären* can alternatively be expressed by a prepositional phrase *auf den Bären* with a difference in affectedness of the object, see [@sec:prepositions-accusative-antipassive].
 Note that in this situation the prepositional phrase cannot be replaced by a *darauf, dass* phrase.
 Not all prepositional phrases allow such an alternation, notably most local expressions do not \Next[b].
 However, there are also some distinctly local expressions that allow for an antipassive alternation \Next[c].

 \ex.
  \a.
 Ich schieße auf den Bären.
 Ich schieße den Bären.